anticliche/anticliche.FE-Nanodegree/project4_website optimization/README.md

 # Website Performance Optimization portfolio project

+##Steps to run the application

+1. open index.html in your browser;
+2. click links to discover the four projects in detail;
+3. in the Cam's Pizzeria, click buttons to make a choice about which kind of pizza do you like to order;
+4. in the manu section, you can drag the scrolling bar to change the size of pizza.

 ## My Optimizations:

 ### Optimizations for index.html to achieve a PageSpeed score above 90

-1. Compressed the size of pizzeria.jpg, cam_be_like.jpg and mobilewebdev.jpg;
+1. Compressed the size of pizzeria.jpg and changed it into png format;
+2. Changed the format of cam_be_like and mobilewebdev images into png;
-2. Made unneccesary JS function async and moved all the scripts to the bottom of the body;
+3. Made unneccesary JS function async and moved all the scripts to the bottom of the body;
+4. inlined style.css;
-3. added media "print" to print.css;
+5. added media "print" to print.css;
-4. removed Google fonts link
+6. removed Google fonts link

 ### Optimizaitions for pizza.html to ensure a frame rate at 60fps when scrolling